robflop/megumin.love/docs/API.md

 ## `GET /statistics/chartData`

-Returns data necessary for constructing the monthly click distribution chart displayed on the Statistics page.
+Returns an array of objects with data necessary for constructing the monthly click distribution chart displayed on the Statistics page.

 ### Headers